THE ALTERNATIVE TO ULTRASONIC WIRE BONDING

-When it comes to making interconnections in the battery module, laser welding is faster than traditional wire bonding methods.
-With laser technology, the busbar can be welded directly to the cells instead of connected via wires, diminishing by half the number of welds in the module.
-Single-mode fiber lasers provide an excellent and controlled weld penetration with minimal spatter and reduced heat.
+When making interconnections in battery modules, laser welding is faster than traditional wire bonding.
+For cylindrical cells, busbars can even be welded directly to the cells instead of connected via wires, diminishing by half the number of welds in the module.
+Single-mode fiber lasers also provide an excellent and controlled weld penetration with minimal spatter and reduced heat.

 Overview of battery welding applications:

 - Materials: Copper, Nickel, Aluminum, Nickel-Plated Steel and Stainless Steel.

 - Types of cells: Pouch, cylindrical and prismatic welding

 - Battery components: Can, terminals, foils, busbars, cell cases, safety vents, cover plates

 When making cell-to-busbar connections, ultrasonic wire bonding typically takes between 500-1000ms per weld.
 Laser welding is much faster because it involves fewer, smoother mechanical movements: only ultra-fast mirrors located in the laser head need to be moved to position the laser beam.
 This drastically reduces the positioning time for each weld.
 When integrated with our robots, the average welding time including mechanical movements between cells can reach values under 100ms per cell.

 |Busbar Thickness*||Laser Power||Resistivity (µΩ)||Strength (N)||Time (ms)||Depth of Penetration into Positive Tab (µm)|

 Because of our faster welding speed, a single laser welding machine can easily work like 10 ultrasonic wire bonders.
 This minimizes the number of machines needed in production facilities, allowing you to:

 - Reduce maintenance